projectatomic/atomic-site/source/docs/quickstart.md

 # Project Atomic Quick Start Guide

-We recommend reading the Getting Started Guide and Concepts Guide if you're entirely new to the concept of Atomic and Docker.
-But, we also wanted to provide a **Quick Start Guide** (or "guide for the impatient") for folks who just want to plow through and see what all the fuss is about.
+We recommend reading the [Getting Started Guide](http://www.projectatomic.io/docs/gettingstarted) and Concepts Guide if you're entirely new to the concept of Atomic and Docker.
+But, we also wanted to provide a **Quick Start Guide** (or "guide for the impatient") for folks who just want to set up a single Atomic host and see what all the fuss around Docker and Atomic is about.

 ## What You Need